japila-books/spark-sql-internals/docs/spark-sql-CatalogImpl.md

 +-----+
 ----

 The `source` input parameter is the name of the data source provider for the table, e.g. parquet, json, text.
-If not specified, `createExternalTable` uses link:spark-sql-properties.adoc#spark.sql.sources.default[spark.sql.sources.default] setting to know the data source format.
+If not specified, `createExternalTable` uses spark-sql-properties.md#spark.sql.sources.default[spark.sql.sources.default] setting to know the data source format.

 NOTE: `source` input parameter must not be `hive` as it leads to a `AnalysisException`.

 `createExternalTable` sets the mandatory `path` option when specified explicitly in the input parameter list.

-`createExternalTable` parses `tableName` into `TableIdentifier` (using link:spark-sql-SparkSqlParser.adoc[SparkSqlParser]).
-It creates a link:spark-sql-CatalogTable.adoc[CatalogTable] and then link:SessionState.md#executePlan[executes] (by link:spark-sql-QueryExecution.adoc#toRdd[toRDD]) a link:spark-sql-LogicalPlan-CreateTable.adoc[CreateTable] logical plan.
-The result link:spark-sql-DataFrame.adoc[DataFrame] is a `Dataset[Row]` with the link:spark-sql-QueryExecution.adoc[QueryExecution] after executing link:spark-sql-LogicalPlan-SubqueryAlias.adoc[SubqueryAlias] logical plan and link:spark-sql-RowEncoder.adoc[RowEncoder].
+`createExternalTable` parses `tableName` into `TableIdentifier` (using spark-sql-SparkSqlParser.md[SparkSqlParser]).
+It creates a spark-sql-CatalogTable.md[CatalogTable] and then SessionState.md#executePlan[executes] (by spark-sql-QueryExecution.md#toRdd[toRDD]) a spark-sql-LogicalPlan-CreateTable.md[CreateTable] logical plan.
+The result spark-sql-DataFrame.md[DataFrame] is a `Dataset[Row]` with the spark-sql-QueryExecution.md[QueryExecution] after executing spark-sql-LogicalPlan-SubqueryAlias.md[SubqueryAlias] logical plan and spark-sql-RowEncoder.md[RowEncoder].

 .CatalogImpl.createExternalTable
 image::images/spark-sql-CatalogImpl-createExternalTable.png[align="center"]

-NOTE: `createExternalTable` is part of link:spark-sql-Catalog.adoc#contract[Catalog contract].
+NOTE: `createExternalTable` is part of spark-sql-Catalog.md#contract[Catalog contract].

 === [[listTables]] Listing Tables in Database (as Dataset) -- `listTables` Method